cloudposse/terraform-aws-iam-policy/README.md

 -->

-This is `terraform-example-module` project provides all the scaffolding for a typical well-built Cloud Posse module.
+This is `terraform-aws-iam-policy` project provides all the scaffolding for a typical well-built Cloud Posse module.
 It's a template repository you can use when creating new repositories.

 ---